Whether for your payments, inventory, or cash flow, our financing solutions help you move forward with peace of mind.

 1.1 - Definition of inventory financing

-Stock financing is a means of obtaining cash to build up stocks of raw materials or goods.
+Inventory financing is a means of obtaining cash to build up stocks of raw materials or goods.
 It involves a short-term loan or cash advance in order to purchase products for storage.
 Taking out such a loan can take various forms, and the lending organisation often requires collateral.

 1.2 - Difference between stock financing and inventory financing